ToddMcCartha/No-OCR-simple-sudoku-solver-A.I/README.md

 None-OCR-simple-sudoku-solver-A.I

 A simple Python Sudoku solver built with just OpenCV, designed for computers with limited resources.
-It's well-suited for devices like the Raspberry Pi Zero 2 W or other similar low-resource systems.
+It's well-suited for devices like the Raspberry Pi Zero 2 W or other similar low-resource systems. so simpleit does not require any Machine Learning (ML) techniques such as OCR

 How It Works

     Box Detection: